Operational Guidance (below) sets out how the Government expect the free childcare / early education entitlements to be

 All 3 & 4 year old children in England can get 570 hours of free childcare per academic year, which is the equivalent of 15 hours a week for 38 weeks.
 Providers can choose to provide fewer hours over more weeks.
 Parents do not need a code to take up their Universal hours.

 Eligible working families can get an additional 570 hours per academic year (1,140 hours in total), to give a total of 30 hours funded hours of childcare over a minimum of 38 weeks.
 Providers can choose to provide fewer hours over more weeks (max 52 weeks).
 Providers apply for the 30 hours using the Government's Childcare Choices website and there is a helpline for parents & providers tel.
 03001234097.
 Parents must apply to Childcare Choices the term before they want to access their 30 hr offer (deadline for applications for funding during summer term 2021 is 31st March 2021.
 Providers must validate the child's 30 hours eligibility codes using the Early Years Portal before they confirm a place.
 Funding is based on attendance on a specified headcount date.
 Places cannot be funded for children who start after headcount.
-The basic hourly rate for the universal and extended offers is £4.34.

 Parents / carers can get the entitlement from the term after their child's 3rd birthday.